EbookFoundation/capstone-projects/pipeline.md

 The update server will then use Unglue.it to provide syndication feeds for downstream consumption.

+### Issues
+Issues the team will need to resolve

+ - metadata format and dictionary
+ - versioning and duplicates

+### Wrapup
 Finally the team will produce how-to documentation to enable other ebook-building systems to add update hooks to their own systems.